ReDI-School/ux_ui_bootcamp/projects/01_user_research/1_milestone.md

 - Create a realistic timeline, allowing enough time for each stage of the research process.

 ### Task 1:
+- Get started in Figma.
+You can use [this template]( https://www.figma.com/community/file/1232324383363570092/ux-research-plan-template) as a starting point.
 - Define your research objective
 - Define what research method you will use (user interviews)
 - Create a participant recruitment strategy.
 Make sure the participant profiles fit your target audience criteria.